Please note that Tapas no longer supports Internet Explorer.

 “My theory proposes that reality does not operate on absolute limits,” Elena began, her voice steady.
 “Only compressed ones.”

-She continued to outline the “Possibilistic Compression Model”, as she had coined it, elaborating on how the constraints of existence were not enforced by impossibility, but by a sort of possibilistic pressure.
-Essentially, humanity’s notion of “impossibility” emerged not from absence, but from laws shaped by compression.
+She continued to outline the “Possibilistic Compression Model,” as she had coined it, elaborating on how the constraints of existence were not enforced by impossibility, but by a sort of possibilistic pressure.
+Essentially, humanity’s notion of “impossibility” was defined through laws shaped by compression rather than absence.

 For a while, the world did not resist her.

-“Hence, the human act of dreaming is not merely escapism or flights of fancy.
+“Hence, the human act of dreaming is not merely escapism nor flights of fancy.
 It is leakage.”

 If the physical universe is forced under possibilistic compression, must the same be true for the human mind?